RamRamAndroid/Ubuntu-Touch-For-Redmi-5a/README.md

 This is the unoffical port of ubuntu touch xenial for redmi 5a that i made

+See The Features & Usability.md for The List Of What is Working

 The Latest Release is in the Releases Tab

 How To Install:-